An algorithmic framework for synthetic cost-aware decision making in molecular design: Code availability and usage

-All code and retrosynthetic routes from ASKCOS used to generate the shown results can be found at \url{github.com/coleygroup/sparrow/tree/main/examples}.
-Full candidate sets, including SMILES and rewards, are also included in this repository.
+All code and retrosynthetic routes from ASKCOS used to generate the described results can be found at \url{github.com/coleygroup/sparrow/tree/main/examples}.
+Full candidate sets with configuration files are included in this repository both for reproducibility and as examples for use of SPARROW.
+SPARROW is written in Python to facilitate its broad adoption and continued development.